jsguru-io/eusi-sdk-node/README.md

 # eusi-sdk-node
-The JS library which abstracts low level communication with **EUSI** delivery API is meant to be used within NodeJS environment.
+The JS library which abstracts low level communication with **[EUSI](https://eusi.io)** delivery API is meant to be used within NodeJS environment.

-> EUSI is API-first CMS that is user-friendly, beautifully designed and easy to use.
+> EUSI is an API-first CMS that is user-friendly, beautifully designed and easy to use.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->